abnatal/railsblog/README.md

 # TODO List
 - [ ] Research the best practices for deployment in production.
 For this project, I've used the rails server in a Docker image behind an Apache running as a reverse proxy;
 - [ ] Implement Pagination for Posts / Comments;
-- [ ] Configure Mailer and make Devise signup process "confirmable";
+- [ ] Configure Mailer and make Devise signup process confirmable and recoverable;
 - [ ] Work on the UI to make it look prettier;